hicklin/immich-rpi-nix/README.md

 > [!TIP]
 > The immich app can be set up to use the local IP when you are on the home WiFi and switch to the tailscale IP otherwise.
 To do this go to `user icon (top right) > Settings > Networking` and enable `Automatic URL switching`.

+# Migrating Photos

+If you are migrating from other photo management services, have a look at [immich-go](https://github.com/simulot/immich-go/tree/main) for automation.

+> [!CAUTION]
+> This tool is still an early version.
+Make sure to confirm that correct and full migration is achieved.

+> [!IMPORTANT]
+> If you have a large amount of assets to migrate, the RPi may have a hard time processing the migrated assets.
+> Immich runs CPU intensive encoding and AI algorithms on your assets.
+This may cause your RPi to overheat and power down.
+> One solution to this is to install a heat sink.
+>
+> A better solution is to setup a local immich instance on a more powerful machine to import and process photos before setting up the RPi.
+You can follow the [migration processing off RPi](docs/migration-processing-off-rpi.md) setup steps for this solution.

 # On reboot